Joshua-W-Adams/inputator/README.md

-# esmodules-boilerplate
+# input.js
-A template for creating modules in accordance with the es modules design pattern
+A JavaScript component for generating html input elements